Theme

 GitHub-hosted research project

-The public reference point is a GitHub repository with setup guidance, project framing, and associated materials from the THU-MAIC team.
+Public materials are available through a GitHub repository with setup guidance, project framing, and associated materials from the THU-MAIC team.

 Why it matters